 Children identified as having Special Needs will, in most instances, have an IEP, which will specify long term aims and give the child manageable short term (SMART) targets.
-At School Action stage the child's class teacher will remain responsible for providing the child with appropriate differentiated work.
-Small groups of children at School Action may be withdrawn from class for short periods to work on their IEP objectives.
+At the SEN Support stage the child's class teacher will remain responsible for providing the child with appropriate differentiated work.
+Small groups of children or individual children may be withdrawn from class for short periods to work on their IEP objectives.
+Timetables will be planned carefully to ensure that this support takes place at the best possible time.